 Athens is a very vibrant and multifaceted city with over 3.000 years of history.
-There are many things to do and see and you can do so on a budget as it is a very reasonably priced city.
+There are many things to do and see in Athens and you can do so on a budget as it is a very reasonably priced city.
 There are even a lot of things that you enjoy for free.

 - Do a free tour with a local